Am I required to pay taxes on my sports betting winnings?

 What happens if I forget to report my sports betting winnings on my taxes?

-Failing to report your sports betting winnings could result in an audit of your tax return, assessment of penalties and interest, and even criminal charges in the most severe cases.
-When a sportsbook or gambling company sends you a tax form, it also sends a tax form to the IRS.
-If you do not include that tax form on your return, the IRS is likely to take notice.
-Even if you do not receive a tax form from the sportsbook or gambling company, you are still required to report your winnings on your tax return.
+Failing to report your sports betting winnings could result in an audit, assessment of penalties and interest, and in severe cases, criminal charges.
+When a sportsbook or gambling company sends you a tax form, it also sends a copy to the IRS.
+If you do not include that form on your return, the IRS is likely to take notice.

 If I bet on sports in multiple states, how do I handle taxes on my winnings?